 We have audited the accompanying Standalone financial statements of

-VANI COMMERCIALS LIMITED (“the Company) which comprise the
+VANI COMMERCIALS LIMITED (“the Company and its subsidiary which

 In our opinion and to the best of our information and according to the